What is Holdco?

 - Misuse of Power: The members of a Holdco has a financial liability that is completely insignificant as compared to their financial powers.
-This may either lead to misuse of power or irresponsibility or both.
+It may either lead to misuse of power or irresponsibility or both.

-- Over Capitalization: The pooling of capital of both Holdco and its subsidiaries can even allow a company to suffer from overcapitalization and in such a scenario, the equity holders will not be able to receive a fair return on investment.
+- Over Capitalization: The pooling of capital of both Holdco and its subsidiaries can even allow a company to suffer from overcapitalization, and in such a scenario, the equity holders will not be able to receive a fair return on investment.

 - The Exploitation of Subsidiary Companies: The subsidiary companies might be enforced to purchase products and services from the holding company at higher prices.
-This may also happen that the subsidiaries are compelled to sell their goods to Holdco at a low price.
+It may also happen that the subsidiaries are compelled to sell their goods to Holdco at a low price.
 Whatever may be the case is, the exploitation of subsidiaries cannot be denied.

 - Secret Monopoly: The creation of secret monopolies will prevent new companies from entering the industry and will take every possible measure to eliminate competition.
 In such a market, the customers might also be charged unjust prices for goods and services.